kosinix/bootcamp24/docs/3-backend/nunjucks.md

     ```

 1. Stop anu running node app: `CTRL + C`
-1. Run your express app: `node index.js`
+1. Run your Express app: `node index.js`

-Voila it still looks the same in the frontend, but our template code is now managed by nunjucks!
+Voila it still looks the same in the frontend, but our template code is now managed by Nunjucks!

 ## Dissecting our index.js

-First we include the packages we need, express and nunjucks
+First we include the packages we need, Express and Nunjucks

 ```javascript
 // Required packages